 This is where things get sticky.
 While the body breaks down all sugar the same way—whether you’re getting your fix from cake or a banana—the process for fruit sugar is much slower.
-Fleming explains this is because fiber slows down the digestion of sugar, and many fruits are rich in fiber.
+Fleming explains this is because fiber slows down the digestion of sugar, and many fruits are rich in fiber – (you are getting enough fiber, right?).
 “Another tip to help slow down the absorption of the fruit even more is to pair your fruit with a meal or a protein,” she says.

 Foods loaded with refined sugar—such as cookies—have little to no fiber, allowing sugar to quickly travel through the bloodstream.
 This is why you experience a sugar high and then crash after you guzzle down soda or eat a pint of ice cream.
 On top of throwing our sugar levels out of whack, refined sugary foods also tend to lack other nutritional value and are often considered “empty calories” (think candy or sweet cocktails).

 Like any sugar, too much fruit sugar isn’t good for you.
 But compared to refined sugar, fruit is a much better option for regular consumption.
 “Fruits have a lot of great nutrients in them that are important for our body,” Fleming says, citing vitamin C (this is recommended), vitamin K, and fiber.
 “Berries and apples also have flavonoids and antioxidants that can help in cancer and other chronic disease prevention.”

 What fruits are highest and lowest in sugar?

 Osinga says that berries such as raspberries, blackberries, and strawberries are lowest in natural sugar, while the highest are dried fruits, bananas, and mangoes.
 Fruit juice also tends to be high in sugar, and it’s easy to drink too much of it because it doesn’t require the same digestive process as a whole fruit.